 Pelagic Pair Trawl

-One trawl towed in mid-water by two vessel to target pelagic fish.
+This fishing method is where one trawl towed in mid-water between two vessel to target pelagic fish.
 The height of the net in the water column can be changed by altering vessel speed and length of wire out.
-The nets can be very large as big as 240 metres wide and 160 metres deep but the mesh size in the mouth of the trawl are huge sometimes as big as 50 metres across.
+The nets can be very large as big as 240 metres wide and 160 metres deep but the mesh size in the mouth of the trawl are huge sometimes as big as 50 metres long.

 As all pelagic trawls are towed in mid-water with no intentional contact with the seabed there should be negligible impact on the seabed environment.
 Very occasionally the gear may be towed very close to the seabed when there may be the odd time that the wing end weights contact the seabed but very minimal contact. the skipper is very careful not to allow his gear to get too close to the seabed as, usually, the gear does not have any ground gear to protect the bottom of the trawl.